History Visits

 Teaching a Viking Braid at the Maritime Woodbridge event (outdoors with table).
 2005.

-Early Anglo-Saxon braids at West Stow Anglo-Saxon Village.
+A string of braids made by folks at West Stow Anglo-Saxon Village.
 2022.

 A reconstruction in knitting wool of the 9-strand braid found with an 8th century burial in Orsett, Essex.